pulibrary/bibdata/docs/indexing.md

 The Catalog index is currently on a solrcloud cluster with 2 shards and a replication factor of 3 and maxShardsPerNode of 2.
 The solr machines (lib-solr-prod7, lib-solr-prod8, and lib-solr-prod9) are behind the load balancer and applications should access them via [access solr machines](http://lib-solr8-prod.princeton.edu:8983).

-The collections `catalog-alma-production1` and `catalog-alma-production2` are swapped as needed and should be accessed via the aliases `catalog-alma-production` and `catalog-alma-production-rebuild`
+The collections `catalog-production1` and `catalog-production2` are swapped as needed and should be accessed via the aliases `catalog-production` and `catalog-production-rebuild`

 The staging catalog uses [catalog-staging](http://lib-solr8d-staging.princeton.edu:8983/solr/catalog-staging) and also has a rebuild index, `catalog-staging-rebuild`.